rawatyogi/Moviebase/README.md

  - Kingfisher library is used for image caching via Swift Package Manager(SPM).

 # Installation and Setup:
- ##Prerequisites:
+ ## Prerequisites:
  - XCode
  - macOS
  - Simulator Environment(iOS 15.6 +)

- ##Clone the Repository:
+ ## Clone the Repository:
  - [Moviebase-Task (MTSL) GitHub Repository](https://github.com/rawatyogi/Moviebase)

- ##Run the app:
+ ## Run the app:
  - Open the project in Xcode.
  - Select a simulator or connected device.
  - Press Cmd + R to build and run the app.

 # Contact
-- For any query feedback please connect on yogendrarawat0498@gmail.com
+- For any query or feedback please connect on yogendrarawat0498@gmail.com

 # License
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.